locka99/opcua/docs/compatibility.md

 ## OPC UA Binary Transport Protocol

-This implementation implement the `opc.tcp://` binary format.
-Binary over `https://` might happen at a later time.
+This implementation supports the `opc.tcp://` binary protocol.
+Binary over `https://` is not supported although it is conceivable that it could be supported.

-It will **not** implement OPC UA over XML.
+The implement will **not** implement OPC UA over XML.
 XML hasn't see much adoption so this is no great impediment.

 ## Server